2009 Slovak presidential election

 Presidential elections were held in Slovakia in March and April 2009, the country's third direct presidential elections.
-After no candidate received a majority of the vote in the first round on 21 March, the second round on 4 April saw Ivan Gašparovič become the first Slovak president to be re-elected, defeating opposition candidate Iveta Radičová by 55.53% to 44.47%.
+After no candidate received a majority of the vote in the first round on 21 March, the second round on 4 April saw Ivan Gašparovič become the first Slovak president to be re-elected, defeating opposition candidate Iveta Radičová by 56% to 44%.

-First round
+Candidates

 There were seven candidates for the first round, which was held on 21 March: